 Story

-Your brother said he tested security for companies — the kind of work that's better off not talked about.
+Your brother said he tested security for companies.
+The kind of work that's better off not talked about.
 It sounded boring and believable, so you never pushed.
-Two weeks after he disappeared, the police hand his things back to your parents.
-Among them, a USB stick.
+Two weeks after he disappeared, the police handed his things back to your parents.
+Among them was a USB stick.
 You plug it into the home computer.
-An unfamiliar system installs itself, and a moment later Mentor speaks — an AI that teaches you to hack from scratch.
-How it got here, you'll understand only later.
+An unfamiliar system installs itself, and a moment later Mentor speaks to you: an AI that teaches you to hack from scratch.
+How it got onto that stick, you'll understand much later.

-The whole game takes place on a single desktop — a hacker's operating system from the year 2036.
-The terminal, the network, and how much you can pull out of it.
+The whole game takes place on a single desktop, a hacker's operating system from the year 2036.
 You find your targets the way someone genuinely searching would: you read.
-You lift a handle from someone's profile.
-The handle leads to a forgotten site from years back.
-The site gives up a name.
-The name — an IP address.
+A handle from someone's profile leads to a forgotten site from years back.
+The site gives up a name, the name gives up an IP address.
 Only then do you connect.

-The break-in is methodical and tense.
-You scan ports, crack them one by one, watch the progress bar climb.
-You hop between nodes, slip past the firewall with the right exploit, listen for hidden machines.
-Sometimes the intrusion detection system wakes up and fights back — your proxy against its, in real time, until one of them runs out of memory.
-You take what you came for.
-You wipe the logs.
-You disconnect.
-Every one of those moves has its price.
+The break-in itself is methodical and tense.
+You scan ports and crack them one by one, watching the progress bar climb.
+You hop between nodes and listen for hidden machines, and the right exploit slips you past a firewall.
+Sometimes the intrusion detection system wakes up and fights back: your proxy against theirs, in real time, until one of them runs out of memory.
+Then you take what you came for, wipe the logs and disconnect.
+Every one of those moves has a price.

-You hack from the home computer, from your room at your parents' place in Gdańsk.
-Every mistake leaves a trace, and the traces add up — across the entire game, with no "clear" button.
-The higher the heat climbs, the closer someone gets to knocking — not on your door, on theirs.
-Your brother got out of here first.
-You want the same thing: earn enough for a place of your own and drop off their radar before you cause real trouble.
-Except the longer you follow his trail, the harder it gets to say whether you're looking for your brother — or becoming him.
+You hack from your room at your parents' place in Gdańsk.
+Every mistake leaves a trace, and the traces add up across the entire game.
+There is no button that clears them.
+The higher the heat climbs, the closer someone gets to knocking, and it won't be your door, it will be your parents'.
+You want the same thing your brother wanted: earn enough for a place of your own and drop off the radar before you cause real trouble.
+But the longer you follow his trail, the harder it is to tell whether you're still looking for your brother or turning into him.

 What to expect:

-• Recon through the living internet of 2036: social media, email, job boards, a private police force with a most-wanted list.
+- Recon happens in the living internet of 2036: social media, email, job boards, a private police force with its most-wanted list.
 This is your case file.

-• Your own pace — the tension comes from risk, not from a clock.
+- You set the pace.
+The tension comes from risk, not from a clock.

 From the developer

-I won't hide it: I use AI to help me.
-Without it, what I dreamed up would have taken me a good ten years.
-But AI didn't invent any of it for me.
-Every quest, every mechanic, every character and their story — I design and build myself.
-I sit with every generated photo until it fits, down to the detail.
-Every spare moment I have goes into this game.
+I won't hide it: AI helps me.
+Without it, this would take me a good ten years.
+But AI didn't invent this game.
+Every quest, every mechanic and every character comes from me, and I sit with every generated image until it fits, down to the detail.

-This isn't an assembly-line project.
-It's my dream, made out in the open — and I'm glad you're here with me from the start.
+This isn't an assembly line project.
+It's my dream, built in the open, and I'm glad you're here from the start.

 Add it to your wishlist.
 I'll let you know when it's ready.